Rules and Regulations

 - “SAO” means the Student Affairs Office of the College.

 - “FMO” means the Facilities Management Office of the College.

-Student residents shall comply with all the stated rules and regulations, terms and conditions of the Dormitory.
+Student residents shall comply with all the stated rules and regulations, terms and conditions of the Residential Hall.
 Student residents shall agree and undertake the following rules and regulations.

 - Verification of Identity of Student Residents or Visitors

 1.1 For the sake of safety and security, student residents or visitors are required to present their Resident / Student Card and identification document (i.e. HKID Card and Passport) at the request of authorized staff of the College.
 Any individuals without proof of identification documents will not be permitted entering into the Residential Hall.

 - Code of Personal Conduct

 - To abide by the rules and regulations governing the Residential Hall.

 - To be cooperative and follow the instruction of authorized staff of the College.

 - To respect and be polite to others, including staff, other residents and visitors.